Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Supplementary information

-Figure~\ref{fig:thresholds} illustrates how the relative thresholds used in the search algorithm relate to absolute availability factors for each \ac{VRE} technology and portfolio.
+Figure~\ref{fig:figure_SI1} illustrates how the relative thresholds used in the search algorithm relate to absolute availability factors for each \ac{VRE} technology and for the renewable technology portfolio.
 Absolute thresholds are generally lower for solar \ac{PV} than for wind power because of the lower average availability of solar \ac{PV}.